uberspark/uberxmhf/xmhf/doc/installing-xmhf.md

 To boot a Linux guest, we create a grub entry that loads the hypervisor, and then re-loads grub.
-When booting the machine, first choose the EMHF entry, and then choose a normal Linux entry.
+When booting the machine, first choose the XMHF entry, and then choose a normal Linux entry.

-A grub entry for emhf should look something like this:
+A grub entry for XMHF should look something like this:

     title XMHF
         rootnoverify (hd0,1)                         # should point to /boot